LutherJohnson3/Right_Card/README.md

 # Right_Card
 “If you have ever had trouble choosing the best credit card for yourself, this UI solution solves that problem”.

-This mobile and desktop experience allows the user to easily select the best credit card to meet their needs.
-By answering a few simple questions, the user is shown the credit card with most appropriate features such as reward points, cash back, low interest rate, or credit builder.
+This responsive mobile and desktop experience enables users to effortlessly identify the credit card that best aligns with their financial goals.
+By answering a brief series of questions, users receive a personalized recommendation highlighting key features such as rewards points, cash-back options, low interest rates, or credit-building benefits.

+Disclaimer:
+In accordance with USAA Bank policy, all design files and related materials must remain within the secured company environment.
+Saving, copying, or removing these files from USAA premises or local systems is strictly prohibited.